Information about walking, horse riding and cycling in North Yorkshire and the associated health benefits.

 This route celebrates the 100th anniversary of North Yorkshire County Council.
 It runs across the Howardian Hills and Yorkshire Wolds via Castle Howard and Wharram Percy, linking York and the Foss Walk with the Yorkshire Wolds Way and Cleveland Way National Trails.
 Meeting the Derwent and Foss, it combines riverside walks in deep valleys with forest tracks.

 We have published a new 48 page guide to the Centenary Way.
-You can purchase a hard copy for just £4 (free postage and packing) from your local library, Amazon or by telephone on 01609 532512 or download it as an e-book here.
+You can purchase a hard copy for just £4 (free postage and packing) from your local library, Amazon or by telephone on 01609 532512 or download the Centenary way it as an e-book here.

 The Nidderdale Way